Registration for Ludo2018 is now open! Please register via the Google form link on the event page here.

 The Ludo2018 event page is now online.
 You can find it here.

 Registration will open in the next few weeks.
 In the meantime, you can find information on travel and accommodation in Leipzig on the event page.

-We are excited to announce that Ludo2018, the Seventh Easter Conference on Video Game Music and Sound, will take place April 13th – 15th at HMT Leipzig in Germany.
+We are excited to announce that Ludo2018, the Seventh Conference on Video Game Music and Sound, will take place April 13th – 15th at HMT Leipzig in Germany.

 Please share our Call for Papers poster online and around your institutions.

 The organizers of Ludo2018 are accepting proposals for research presentations.
 This year, we are particularly interested in papers that support the conference theme of ‘Soundscapes and Interfaces’.
 We also welcome all proposals on sound and music in games.

 Proposed papers might be presented as part of planned sessions on:

 - Auditory Interfaces

 - Interfacing with Other Cultures in Video Game Music

 - Soundscapes and Class in Games